SpellarBot/learn-python/coroutine/asyncio_wait_gather.md

 As the name suggests, `asyncio.gather` mainly focuses on **gathering the results**. it waits on a bunch of futures and return their results in a given order.

-`asyncio.wait` **just waits on the futures**. and instead of giving you the results directly, it gives done and pending tasks. **you have to mannually collect the values**.
+`asyncio.wait` **just waits on the futures**. and instead of giving you the results directly, it gives done and pending tasks. **you have to manually collect the values**.